What is an .mcpb file?

 Why This Matters

-The format's flexible enough to handle pretty much any MCP server you can build.
-People are packaging complete automation workflows, specialized functions for specific industries, data connectors pre-configured for popular APIs, and even full AI agents with specific expertise baked in.
+People are packaging complete automation workflows, specialized industry tools, data connectors for popular APIs, and AI agents with specific expertise.
+The format handles all of them.

 Want to skip the technical stuff?
-You can browse and download pre-built .mcpb files from mcpbundles.com or build your own custom bundles using the platform's builder.
+Browse and download pre-built .mcpb files from mcpbundles.com or build your own custom bundles using the platform's builder.

 What's Actually Inside

-The manifest is the key piece.
-It tells the host application exactly what tools this server exposes, what resources it can access, and what configuration the user needs to provide.
-This makes .mcpb files self-documenting - the host knows how to run them just by reading the manifest.
+The manifest.json is the key piece — it tells the host application exactly what tools and prompts this server exposes, what configuration the user needs to provide, and how to run it.
+The current manifest spec version is 0.3 (updated December 2025).

 {